MtnBiker/historical-streets-la/ImplementationNotes.md

 Started to change Sanborn Map links forgetting now in the database.
 Switched to a new branch '61-post-stack-upgrade'.
 I think that git and TM now are on the same branch.
 Forgot how to merge changes.
 No TM is still confused.
 Fix sometime.
 But for now use command line for Git.
 ### 62-giving-up-on-61
-61-post-stack-upgrade wasn't working, so started over from maste which does work on Heroku unless I'm confused which is possible
+61-post-stack-upgrade wasn't working, so started over from master which does work on Heroku unless I'm confused which is possible
 But even this new branch from what would be 60-moving-on has issues.
 Also Git is still confused or least TM is confused about it.
 Error:  Rendered static_pages/home.html.erb within layouts/application (Duration: 298.8ms | Allocations: 13515)
 [Webpacker] Compiling...